 With strict reference to supply to a student enrolled on a Course of Study, the proportion of a work that can be copied consists of whichever is the greater, 10% of the work, or:

 - one paper of one set of conference proceedings

 - one report of a single case from a report of judicial proceedings

 - one short story or one poem of not more than 10 pages in an anthology of short stories or poems

 How can students access the digitised copies?

-Access to digitised copies must only permitted to students registered on a Course of Study through a secure VLE i.e. MyAUB, and only for the duration of the Course of Study, this can be defined as the full duration of their degree programme (or equivalent programme of study)
+Access to digitised copies must be made through MyAUB, and only via the stable links provided by the Digital Content Store, to registered students for the duration of their Course of Study, this can be defined as the full duration of their degree programme (or equivalent programme of study).

 Course organisers must not download scans from the Digital Content Store to make available to students.
 Only links to the Digital Content Store should be provided.
 Students may then download and store a copy of the reading for their own use.